jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

     print(Hello!")
     ```

-For compatibility with the Jupytext and Myst notebook formats, parsers may accept `{code-cell}` instead
+For compatibility with the Jupytext and MyST notebook formats, parsers may accept `{code-cell}` instead
 of `{jupyter.code-cell}`.

 #### Code cell outputs